 Anodising aluminium before machining

-After anodisation, the aluminium components are sealed.
-So when you machine after anodising, you open the seal and expose unanodised aluminium.
+After anodisation, the aluminium component is sealed, so when you machine after the aluminium has been anodised, you open that seal and expose unanodised aluminium.

 Anodising aluminium after machining